kashan-aqeel/SOC-TRAINING-Microsoft/SOC(MICROSOFT).md

   The priority for a SOC team is to keep operational services secure and running smoothly.
   After an attack, the team works to restore systems and prevent future incidents.

-** Beyond just reacting to attacks, SOC teams also stay ahead of hackers by studying new cyber threats and fixing weaknesses before they can be exploited. **
+<ins> Beyond just reacting to attacks, SOC teams also stay ahead of hackers by studying new cyber threats and fixing weaknesses before they can be exploited. </ins>
 ## Functions of a SOC:
 > To help detect, respond, and recover from attacks,
 > SOC team members take on different responsibilities.